YiLimath/YiLimath.github.io/_pages/agent-system/resource-aware-optimization.md

 urgent.
 The policy must expose quality limits and escalation behavior so cost savings do not silently change the service promise.

+## Reference basis

+This is Gulli, *Agentic Design Patterns*, Chapter 16, “Resource-Aware Optimization,” combined with Mitra, *System Design for the LLM Era*, Chapter 2, which treats latency, cost, model routing, and dynamic traffic control as architectural concerns.

 ## Figure

 ![Resource-aware optimization](/images/agent-system/19-resource-aware-optimization.svg)